Chinese cash (currency unit): Coins

 Numerous authorities issued coins denominated in wén in the nineteenth century, including departments of the Imperial government (The Board of Revenue and Board of Public Works) together with provincial authorities.
 Most coins were 1 wén denominations, but denominations of 4, 5, 10, 50, 100, 200, 500 and 1000 wén were also issued.
 After the introduction of the yuan, coins were struck in denominations of 1, 2, 5, 10 and 20 cash or wén.

 Paper money

 The world's first paper money, issued in China between the 7th and 15th centuries, was denominated in wén.
 The notes carried depictions of coins, sometimes in strings of ten.
 The notes of the Yuan dynasty suffered from hyperinflation due to over production without sufficient coins to back them and were withdrawn.
 Chinese paper money reappeared in the 19th century during the Qing dynasty.
-In 1853, Da-Qing Baochao notes were introduced in denominations of 500, 1000 and 2000 wén.
+In 1853, Great Qing Treasure Note banknotes were introduced in denominations of 500, 1000 and 2000 wén.
 5000 wén notes followed in 1856, with 10,000, 50,000 and 100,000 wén notes added in 1857.
 The last of these notes were issued in 1859.